ui-weppcloud/ui-weppcloud.github.io/path-ce-quickstart.md

 ### Pre-PATH Requirements

 Prior to running PATH the user must first successfully configure and run a WEPP scenario for the sub-catchment of the users choosing.
-Once run the user may proceed with configuring PATH.
+Once run the user may proceed configuring PATH.

 ## PATH Cost-Effective